 The Project provides much-needed residential units (townhomes) constructed at a density that permits the units to be affordable to newer homebuyers.
-Additionally, the Project provides 11 below market-rate units affordable to both moderate and low income households, helping meet an urgent need for affordable housing units.
+Additionally, the Project provides 10 below market-rate units affordable to both moderate- and low-income households and an in-lieu fee paid to the City's housing fund, helping meet an urgent need for affordable housing units.